 So is this series pitting Art against Trash?
 Never!
 This is about Art & Trash, paired together, operating in tandem towards new visions, new sensations, and best of all, the abandonment of the worst and most pompous myth of cinema, that there are “correct” and “incorrect” ways of making movies.

 Stephen Broomer is a filmmaker and film preservationist.
-He is the author of Hamilton Babylon: A History of the McMaster Film Board (University of Toronto Press, 2016) and Codes for North: Foundations of the Canadian avant-garde film (CFMDC, 2017), co-author of Moments of Perception: Experimental Film in Canada (with Michael Zryd, Goose Lane Editions, 2021), and co-editor of Imprints: The Films of Louise Bourque (with Clint Enns, Canadian Film Institute, 2021) and Exovede in the Darkroom: The Films of Rhayne Vermette (with Irene Bindi, ARP Books, 2023).
+He is the author of Hamilton Babylon: A History of the McMaster Film Board (University of Toronto Press, 2016), Codes for North: Foundations of the Canadian avant-garde film (CFMDC, 2017), and Secret Museums: The Films of Arthur Lipsett (Wilfrid Laurier University Press, 2025); co-author of Moments of Perception: Experimental Film in Canada (with Michael Zryd, Goose Lane Editions, 2021); and co-editor of Imprints: The Films of Louise Bourque (with Clint Enns, Canadian Film Institute, 2021) and Exovede in the Darkroom: The Films of Rhayne Vermette (with Irene Bindi, ARP Books, 2023).
 Broomer has been a Fulbright visiting scholar at the University of California Santa Cruz and the Prelinger Library, studying the aesthetics of home movies, and was a recipient of the International Council for Canadian Studies postdoctoral fellowship.
-He has held teaching appointments at University of Toronto, Toronto Metropolitan University, University of Calgary, and Glendon College (York University).
+He is a sessional lecturer in the Cinema Studies Institute at University of Toronto, and in the Film + Photography Preservation and Collections Management graduate program at Toronto Metropolitan University.

 In 2023, Broomer launched the multimedia publishing house Black Zero, specializing in highly contextualized home video releases of Canadian underground movies.